Miss USA 2001

 Miss USA 2001 was the 50th Miss USA pageant, held at the Genesis Convention Center in Gary, Indiana on March 2, 2001.
 The event was won by Kandace Krueger of Texas, who was crowned by outgoing queen Lynnette Cole of Tennessee.

-The pageant was held in Gary for the first time, at the Genesis Convention Center, and was held in early March for the first time in two years, after being held in Branson, Missouri from 1999 to 2000 in early February.
-This became only the second time in seven years that a Miss Teen USA state delegate did not win or inherit the Miss USA title.
+The pageant was held in Gary for the first time, at the Genesis Convention Center.
+The city spent more than $6 million to prepare for the pageant.